 There really isn’t any compelling reason to get Windows 7 anymore anyway.
 Windows 10 is the “last” version of Windows, but it will constantly upgraded and updated with new features every few months.

-My advice for “normal people” would be to spring for a machine with one of the following operating systems:
+My advice for “normal people” would be to spring for a machine with Windows 10 Pro.

-Note: My geeky friends will notice neither Windows 10 Enterprise doesn’t appear on this list, because they are NOT sold with NEW machines are only available to IT departments.
+Note: My geeky friends will notice Windows 10 Enterprise isn’t on this list, because they are NOT sold with NEW machines are only available to IT departments.

 This chart is excellent to see what you get in which edition (left most columns): https://en.wikipedia.org/wiki/Windows_10_editions